mavryk-network/LIGO/gitlab-pages/docs/advanced/testing.md

 > Note: The LIGO interpreter uses the [same library that Tezos internally uses for testing](https://gitlab.com/tezos/tezos/-/tree/master/src/proto_alpha/lib_protocol/test/helpers).

-The function `Test.originate` allows to deploy a contract in the testing environment.
+The function `Test.@originate` allows to deploy a contract in the testing environment.
 It takes a contract, which is represented as a function of type `'parameter * 'storage -> operation list * 'storage`, an initial storage of type `'storage`, and an initial balance for the